isomerpages/moh-vaccinegov/_locations/polyclinics.md

 * Please refer to the details of each polyclinic for the vaccines offered and specific operating hours.
 * Individuals who wish to receive their vaccination may book an appointment at selected polyclinics through the HealthHub booking system.
-* Individuals can alternatively visit JTVCs or participating General Practitioner (GP) clinics; given the higher vaccination capacity at JTVCs, waiting times should be shorter.

 ###  **Central**
 <table>